WalkerPoston/CSU-Senior-Project/Documentation.md

 <br>
 &nbsp;&nbsp;&nbsp;&nbsp; There are a bunch of things that I need/can do in the future to make my project better.
 A couple of these enhancements are related to my requirements for the project.
 Some of the requirements I have listed failed during the testing phase of my project.
 I still need to add the "Devices" button, that displays all of the active devices and other features.
 I need to add the "Show My Location" button, the change name feature, the change color feature, and the "Key" button.
 So, to enhance my project further, I will need to get those requirements working.
 Some of the requirements that passed during testing can be modified to further enhance the project.
 An example of this would be the "Share Location" page.
 Right now as it sits, when you type an email address in and hit submit, nothing happens.
 There is no backend code that does anything with the email address that is entered.
 It is the same for the "Lost and Found" page, once something is typed in the text box and is submitted nothing happens.
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp; While testing my project, I came up with another way that I could enhance it further.
 One of these ways is to run all the code only on the Raspberry Pi.
 I found out that for the project to work properly both the device running the server code and the Raspberry Pi have to be on the same network.
 To fix this issue, I can use the Raspberry Pi Zero W instead of the Raspberry Pi 4.
 Doing this should allow me to run all of the code on the Raspberry Pi Zero W instead of on two separate devices.
 Right now for the project to work properly, I have to run the server code on my computer and then run the code on the Raspberry Pi while having both of them connect to the hotspot on my phone.
 Doing it this way isn't feasible for tracking stolen merchandise from a retail store.
+By putting all of the code on a single device, that device can be configured to run the code when the device is booted up.
+This would mean that the user wouldn't have to manually run the code.
 <br>
 Another way to enhance the project is to change what is going to be tracked.
 My entire project from the beginning has been focused on being able to track merchandise stolen from stores but what might be better is if I change the focus to tracking something bigger, like vehicles or larger packages that are being shipped.
 Doing it this way would allow me to keep my project close to how it is now with little that I would have to change.